NiaouBreGatoula/PegasusAC/README.md

 Q: Is Pegasus Free?
-> A: If you download our anticheat during the beta phase, you'll receive a lifetime key.
-Afterward, the licenses will be available at a very affordable price.
+> A: No, it's an incredibly affordable offer for a lifetime access, available only during the beta release days.

 Q: Is it Open Source?